28 Fall Activities to Add to Your Bucket List

 Perfect your stew recipe

-Stew is a great comfort food on a chilly fall day, and it couldn’t be easier to make.
+Stew is great comfort food on a chilly fall day, and it couldn’t be easier to make.
 Throw your ingredients in a slow cooker before work, and come home to a hearty dinner.

 Tailgate at a football game